Credit: @edwardsgparham on Instagram

 Trust us, if you don’t plan ahead, summer will be over in the blink of an eye.
 Be sure to make the most of the gorgeous weather and longer days.
 We’ve rounded up everything for your most adventurous and memorable summer to-do list, from beaches to county fairs to music festivals, and plenty of getaways into the beautiful outdoors.
 You’ll never have to spend another summer day wondering what to do.

 Calling all beach enthusiasts!
 For fine white sands and surf bathing along 6.5 miles of beach along the Atlantic Ocean, look no further than Jones Beach State Park, a world-famous beach located in the center of Long Island.
+Find expansive beaches, a maritime forest, historic lighthouse, and more on the Fire Island National Seashore, a 32-mile barrier island only accessible by passenger ferry.
 If you’re looking for sheer luxury, try Coopers Beach in Southampton, rated among the top 10 in the nation by esteemed beach expert, “Dr. Beach.”
 Coopers is famous for its white sand dunes and stunning nearby mansions.
 Beautiful, clean, and quiet Main Beach in neighboring East Hampton is another Dr. Beach favorite.
 Also check out Hither Hills State Park (pictured) in Montauk, open to the public and home to the incredible “walking dunes” of Napeague Harbor.
 How do they walk?
 The wind can actually move 80-foot-high mounds of sand!
 But slowly, over time.
 Kiddos can climb all over the playground and come watch the weekly sandcastle-building contests every Thursday from June 29–August 31.

 Summer is the season for a day out at one of New York State’s iconic theme and amusement parks.
 Head to Seabreeze, home to the oldest continuously operating roller coaster in America, the wooden "Jack Rabbit" (pictured).
 Rich with old-fashioned charm, this park has been serving up summer fun since 1879 and has been lovingly preserved and updated over time.
 The world’s largest LEGOLAND in Goshen in the Hudson Valley for seven themed lands of LEGO fun, a hotel experience, and water playground!
 Grab your bathing suit and your nerves of steel, because Six Flags Darien Lake in Western New York has enormous water slides, artificial whitewater rapids, and, for the truly bold, the Tornado.
 Plunge down a 132-foot-long tunnel and come shooting out into a massive cone which you ride like a penny in a funnel.
 If it rains, get a splash of adrenaline at Kartrite Resort and Indoor Waterpark in the Catskills — New York’s largest indoor waterpark.
 And if you crave thrills that don’t involve any water, Adventureland on Long Island has an amazing spinning roller coaster called Turbulence, or try the iconic Coney Island Cyclone at Luna Park.
 3